OfficeDev/microsoft-teams-apps-askaway/wiki/Deployment-Guide.md

    `git clone https://github.com/OfficeDev/microsoft-teams-apps-askaway.git`
 2. Navigate to the deloyment folder.<br/>
    `cd .\microsoft-teams-apps-askaway\deployment\`
+3. Run following command.
+   `Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass`
-3. Run the build script.
+4. Run the build script.
 This operation may take a while to complete.<br/>
    `.\build.ps1`

 ### Step 4: Zip Deployment

-1. Note the _Base Resource Name_, _Resource Group Name_, and _Subscription Id_ from Step 2.
+1. Note the _Base Resource Name_ and _Resource Group Name_ from Step 2.
+2. Please find subscription Id corresponding to your azure subscription.
+3. Run the following command and login using account which has access to Azure subscription. <br/>
+   `az login`
-1. Run the zip deployment script.
+4. Run the zip deployment script.
 This operation may take a while to commplete. <br/>
    `.\zipDeploy.ps1 <base_resource_name> <resource_group_name> <subdcription_id>`

 ### Step 5: Setup Authentication